AARP Eye Center

-- Colorado residents, including legal immigrants, are eligible to buy insurance through Connect for Health Colorado.
-More information about who can enroll is on Connect for Health Colorado’s website.
+Nearly all Colorado residents are eligible to buy insurance through Connect for Health Colorado or through the OmniSalud program, for people who are undocumented.
+Find more information about eligibility on Connect for Health Colorado’s website.

 - Year-round enrollment is open to Coloradans who qualify for Health First Colorado or CHP+ and to members of federally recognized Native American tribes.